Ab initio study of Proximity-Induced Superconductivity in PbTe/Pb heterostructures: PbTe/Pb heterostructure: Superconducting state

-Bulk Pb exhibits a \textit{hard} U--shaped gap of $\Delta \sim 3.0$ meV.
-The HS, instead, exhibits a \textit{soft} U--shaped gap with coherence peaks $\Delta = 2.0$ meV far apart and an induced gap $\Delta_{ind} = 0.6$ meV (Figure~\ref{fig:scdos}a).
-We find that the anomalous density of states (ADOS, $\chi(\varepsilon)$) is dominated by the singlet components (Cooper pair with total spin zero), while the triplet components (Cooper pair with total spin one) are negligible.
-The shape of the total DOS is determined by the induced gap in the PbTe side of the heterostucture, as indicated by the projected density of states (Figure~\ref{fig:scdos}b).
-The low energy states inside the SC gap are predominantly of PbTe character, hence the HS is in the weak coupling regime~\cite{cole2015effects}.
-The hybridization between Pb and PbTe ``poisons'' the SC gap, leading to a soft BCS--like superconducting density of states (SC--DOS $\rho(\varepsilon)$).
-The Pb side of the heterostructure retains its U-shape but the coherence peaks are less sharp and smaller in magnitude than bulk Pb[Figure~\ref{fig:scdos}.(c)].
-In our simulations, the soft--BCS gap at the SM--SC interface is due to structural relaxation of the atomic structure and states hybridization, as we do not include magnetic, thermal, or dissipative broadening effects~\cite{takei2013soft}.
-We find that strain only slightly affects the shape of the SC DOS in the HS (Figure~\ref{fig:scdos}d).
+The HS SC gap is U--shaped with coherence peaks $\Delta = 2.0$ meV far apart [Fig.~\ref{fig:scdos}.(a)], reflecting an intermediate-strength coupling regime.
+The projected DOS [Fig.~\ref{fig:scdos}.(b) and (c)] show a proximity-induced gap on PbTe and a {\textit{poisoned}} SC gap on Pb, namely a SC gap which does not feature a sharp U shape and has reduced width with respect to Pb bulk.
+The shape of the total DOS is determined by the induced gap in the PbTe side of the heterostucture, as indicated by the projected density of states [Fig.~\ref{fig:scdos}.(b)].
+The energy states inside the SC gap are predominantly of PbTe character, hence the HS is in the intermediate coupling regime.
+The hybridization between Pb and PbTe ``poisons'' the SC gap, leading to a BCS--like superconducting density of states (SC--DOS $\rho(\varepsilon)$).
+The Pb side of the heterostructure retains its U-shape but the coherence peaks are less sharp and smaller in magnitude than bulk Pb [Fig.~\ref{fig:scdos}.(c)].
+In our simulations, the poisoned BCS--like gap at the SM--SC interface is due to structural relaxation of the atomic structure and states hybridization, as we do not include magnetic, thermal, or dissipative broadening effects~\cite{takei2013soft}.
+We find that strain only slightly affects the shape of the SC--DOS in the HS [Fig.~\ref{fig:scdos}.(d)].

-From the computed anomalous charge density $\chi(\rr)$, we explain the SC--gap dependence from the position along the heterostructure.
-On the Pb side, $\chi(\rr)$ oscillates around a constant value with maxima at the Pb atomic positions (Figure~\ref{fig:chizaxis}a).
-The oscillations are likely due to the finite size of the simulated system.
-On the PbTe side, $\chi(\rr)$ decays from the interface towards the surface with a superconducting coherence length $\xi\sim14$~\AA.
-The coherence length ($\xi$) was computed by fitting an exponential function to $\chi(\rr)$.
+The anomalous density of states (ADOS, $\chi(\varepsilon)$) is dominated by the singlet components (Cooper pair with total spin zero), while the triplet components (Cooper pair with total spin one) are negligible both for buk Pb (Fig.~\ref{fig:bulkpbdosbands}) and the HS (Fig.~\ref{appfig:pbtepbhs_singlettriplet}).
+We compute the singlet and triplet components following the Balian-Werthamer (BW)~\cite{balian1963superconductivity} representation including SOC. \textit{Saunderson et al.}~\cite{saunderson2025triplet} investigated the difference between solving the BdG equations in the collinear or SOC case.
+The authors propose an orbital Rashba Edelstein effect that leads to enhanced triplet densities for bulk Pb in the absence of SOC.
+Notably, a similar weakening of the triplet density in case of SOC is reported here.